 Healios is a digital healthcare company that’s set out to change that.
 Reimagining the way children, young people and adults interact with mental health services, Healios combines technology with specialized clinical expertise to provide care for patients from the comfort of their own homes, exactly when they need it.

-Joining us on this episode of HealthRedesigned is Richard Andrews the Chairman and CEO of Healios.
+Joining us on this episode of HealthRedesigned is Chairman and CEO Richard Andrews.

 What does Healios do & why does it exist?